 Interest is no fun unless you are earning it.
 When you have to pay it, it can be a major hindrance.
-For instance, capitalized interest.
+For instance, capitalized interest on your student loans!

 Capitalized interest on student loans ultimately increases the amount of money you have to pay back.
 If you want to avoid paying more than you borrow, it’s best to avoid this type of interest.

-So let's get into what it is exactly, how it works, and some key steps you can take to minimize how much of it you pay!
+So let's answer the question, what is capitalized interest, and how does it work?
+Plus some key steps you can take to minimize how much of it you pay!

 What is capitalized interest?

 You can certainly control how much you borrow and how long you take to pay off your loans.
-However, keep in mind that if the interest is capitalized, your monthly payments increase dramatically if the interest capitalizes.
+However, keep in mind that your monthly payments increase dramatically if the interest capitalizes.
 Which can make paying it back a lot more challenging.

 How does interest capitalize on student loans?

-Interest on your student loans can capitalize for a number of different reasons.
+Interest capitalization on your student loans can happen for a number of different reasons.
 We'll discuss another capitalized interest example in a moment.
 Capitalized interest usually relates to a period of time when you don’t pay your loans.
-Capitalized interest on federal loans occurs when:
+With federal loans, it occurs when:

 - The grace period of your unsubsidized loan ends